XD2Sketch/react-chat-stream/README.md

 ## What's this package about?

 Are you building a ChatGPT-like chat interface?
 Then most likely you'll want to integrate a chat that has the messages appear word-by-word, similar to ChatGPT.
-Vercel recently release the [Vercel AI SDK](https://vercel.com/blog/introducing-the-vercel-ai-sdk#streaming-first-ui-helpers) which adds _Streaming First UI Helper_, but what if you want to integrate your own backend?
+Vercel recently released the [Vercel AI SDK](https://vercel.com/blog/introducing-the-vercel-ai-sdk#streaming-first-ui-helpers) which adds _Streaming First UI Helper_, but what if you want to integrate your own backend?
 This package solves exactly that pain point.
 We've abstracted the logic into a React Hook to take care of handling everything for you.

 ## How does it work?